 5. Suck it up.
 If your allergies are severe, consider swapping in your regular vacuum for one with a HEPA filter that can trap even the tiniest allergen particles.
 And vacuum the whole house frequently to keep indoor allergens at bay.

-Related allergy remedy story on MNN: How to get rid of allergies
+Related story on MNN: How to get rid of allergies